 After your content has been prepared, you can begin creating a PowerPoint deck.
 Focus on including plenty of visual elements to engage and entice the audience.

-Try to avoid using the default PowerPoint themes.
-As much as you can, make your design unique and interesting.
-Customizing your own template is more effective.
+Avoid using the default PowerPoint themes and make your design unique and interesting.
 Come up with your own color schemes and make use of high-quality pictures and illustrations.

 5. Are charts and graphs necessary for my presentation?